can gallstones cause alcohol intolerance

 The pain usually starts after eating a fatty meal and drinking alcohol.

-It may also be accompanied by nausea and vomiting.
+It may also be

 A person with gallstones may have the problems mentioned above (chronic cholecystitis) for many years without experiencing even one acute cholecystitis.